dailymotion/oplog/README.md

 ## Server Sent Event API

 The [SSE](http://dev.w3.org/html5/eventsource/) API runs on the same port as UDP API but using TCP.
-It means that agents have both input and output roles so it is easy to scale the service by putting an agent on every nodes of the source API cluster and expose their HTTP port via the same load balancer as the API while each nodes can send their updates to the UDP port on their localhost.
+It means that agents have both input and output roles so it is easy to scale the service by putting an agent on every node of the source API cluster and expose their HTTP port via the same load balancer as the API while each node can send their updates to the UDP port on their localhost.

 The W3C SSE protocol is respected by the book.
 To connect to the API, a GET on `/` with the `Accept: text/event-stream` header is performed.
-If no `Last-Event-ID` HTTP header is passed, the oplog server will start sending all future operations with no backlog.
+If no `Last-Event-ID` HTTP header is passed, the OpLog server will start sending all future operations with no backlog.
 On each received operation, the client must store the last associated "event id" as operations are treated.
 This event id will be used to resume the stream where it has been left in the case of a disconnect.
 The client just has to send the last consumed "event id" using the `Last-Event-ID` HTTP header.

 In return, the client must ensure the `Last-Event-ID` header is sent back in the response.
-It may happen that the id defined by `Last-Event-ID` is no longer available in the underlaying capped collection.
-In such case, the agent won't send the backlog as if the `Last-Event-ID` header hadn't been sent.
+It the case that the id defined by `Last-Event-ID` is no longer available in the underlying capped collection, the agent won't send the backlog as if the `Last-Event-ID` header hadn't been sent.
 The requested `Last-Event-ID` header won't be sent back in the response either.
-You may want to perform a full replication when this happen.
+You may want to perform a full replication when this occurs.

-The following filters can be passed as query-string:
+The following filters can be passed as a query-string:
 * `types` A list of object types to filter on separated by comas (i.e.: `types=video,user`).
 * `parents` A coma separated list of parents to filter on (i.e.: `parents=video/xk32jd,user/xkjdi`